Exam questions that actually test thinking

 How accurate are the generated questions?

 ScholarBee uses advanced AI to generate questions grounded in your uploaded material.
-Results are high quality — but always review before using in a real exam or class.
+Results are high quality — but always review before using in a class or exam.

 Can I control difficulty level?